Joe Buck calls Brooks Koepka's girlfriend the wrong name in awkward U.S. Open moment

 — Patrick Kelly (@PatGKelly) June 19, 2017

 As Buck quickly found out, the world of golfer WAGs (wives and girlfriends) can be an ever-changing and confusing place.
-Here’s betting he’s working off an updated flowchart at Shinnecock Hills next June.
+He addressed the awkward situation during a Monday appearance on the Dan Patrick show.

+“I wasn’t up on that information,” Buck said via the NY Post.
+“I got handed a card by a buddy, who was phenomenal all week, and it had old info on it and you know, we got it right before we got on the air, but that’s not the world we live in these days.
+You have to do the apology tour, forgetting the week-old girlfriend, so sorry, world.”

+Buck said he plans to talk with Koepka at a later date.
+Neither Koepka nor Sims have commented publicly on the awkward mistake.